How To Increase Your Kayak Speed – Reach Your Destination Quickly For 2024

 How To Paddle Fast And Efficiently In A Kayak

-Hull speed is the maximum speed a kayak can travel without planning.
+The hull speed is the maximum speed a kayak can travel without planning.
 Planing is when the kayak starts to skip across the water’s surface.
-Hull speed is affected by the length and width of the kayak.
+The hull speed is affected by the length and width of the kayak.
 A longer and wider kayak will have a higher hull speed.

 How can I increase my kayak speed?